omallo/docker-volume-plugin-dostorage/README.md

   -m, --mount-path string
         the path under which to create the volume mount folders (default "/mnt/dostorage") -g, --unix-socket-group string
-        the group to assign to the Unix socket file (default "root") --version
+        the group to assign to the Unix socket file (default "docker") --version
         outputs the driver version and exits
 ```